ehawkins0631/Self_Assestment_Prediction-of-Normal-Butane-Volume-Percentage/README.md

 - Big Data:

 Our notebook file set a Normal Butane Volume Percentage dataset and it is extracted as a DataFrame , then our extracted dataset is transformed into a DataFrames with the correct columns and all our DataFrames are loaded into their respective tables in pgAdmin.
 The data is filtered to create a DataFrame or tables where there are 20 dataset.
 The data is filtered to create a DataFrame or table where the  Prediction of Normal Butane Volume Percentage is equal to or greater than 20% .

-- Supervised Machine Learning:

-We were able to demonstrate our machine learning abilities.
-When resampling models to Predict of Normal Butane Volume Percentage, there was an accuracy score and confusion matrix for all three algorithms.
-And, we were able to simultaneously generate a classification resort for all three respective algorithms, we did a great job in regards to predicting Normal Butane Volume Percentage for the SMOTEENN algorithm.
-There is a confusion matrix and classification report.
-We used ensemble classifier to predict Normal Butane Volume Percentage.
-Proper implementation of accuracy score and confusion matrix for one algorithms.
-We were able to create a classification report and for one algorithms.
-We were able to sorting our list features, as well.
-The balanced accuracy score and the precision and recall scores for all our algorithms are described.

-Feature Importances:
-We also went ahead and calculated some feature importances, feature coefficients, and correlations to understand the relationships of the features among each other and with different model types.
-The feature importance functions such as model.coef_ and model.feature_importances_, along with naitive process knowlege of team group members, allowed for a systematic ranking of features.
-Though 54 of the original 56 features were left in the model, the feature importance ranking is a valuable output and will be used to further tune the model outside of the class project end date.

 - Unsupervised Machine Learning: